souki03/ped-menu/README.md

 # Setup / Installation

-- Just add this resource to your server
+- Just add this resource to your server.
 - And add this line in your server.cfg
 > `start ped-menu`

+# Use

+- Open the menu with F1 Key by default.
+- Edit the open key with this line in `src/client.lua` file.
+>`RegisterKeyMapping('+pedmenu', 'Open Ped Menu', 'keyboard', 'F1')`